Patient education: Colorectal cancer treatment; metastatic cancer (Beyond the Basics)

 FOLFOX, FOLFIRI, and XELOX — Several combination chemotherapy regimens may be considered for the initial treatment of metastatic colorectal cancer [5,6].
 Each of these regimens consists of two or three drugs, used together in a specific way:

-- Oxaliplatin plus FU and leucovorin (referred to as FOLFOX)
+●Oxaliplatin plus fluorouracil (FU) and leucovorin (referred to as FOLFOX)

-With FOLFOX and FOLFIRI, the oxaliplatin or irinotecan are typically given into a vein (intravenously) all at once on the first day of treatment (day 1).
-The leucovorin and 5-FU are given IV on two consecutive days (days 1 and 2).
+With FOLFOX and FOLFIRI, the oxaliplatin or irinotecan are typically given into a vein (intravenously [IV]) all at once on the first day of treatment (day 1).
+The leucovorin and FU are given IV with FU infused over a protracted period of time (46 hours).
 Both regimens require that patients have a central venous access catheter (often termed a "port"), which is surgically inserted into one of the large blood vessels in the chest, and a portable chemotherapy pump at home (referred to as a home infusion pump).
 This pump is actually very small, and it fits into a pack that can be worn around the waist.

-With XELOX, the oral drug capecitabine (Xeloda®) is given, along with intravenous oxaliplatin.
+With XELOX, the oral drug capecitabine (brand name: Xeloda) is given, along with intravenous oxaliplatin.
 This regimen is more convenient for the patient because it does not require a home infusion pump.
 The oxaliplatin is usually administered through a central venous line because it causes pain when administered into an arm vein.

 How long is the first-line regimen recommended? — The optimal duration of initial FOLFOX or XELOX is controversial.

-- Another acceptable approach is to give three or four months of FOLFOX or XELOX, and then switch to "maintenance chemotherapy" with FU plus leucovorin or capecitabine.
+●Another acceptable approach is to give three or four months of FOLFOX or XELOX, and then switch to "maintenance chemotherapy" with FU plus leucovorin or capecitabine with or without bevacizumab.
 The oxaliplatin would be restarted at the time of disease progression.
-This regimen may delay the development of oxaliplatin-related neuropathy.
+This approach has been shown to delay the development of oxaliplatin-related neuropathy.

-- If a patient develops a severe neuropathy during treatment with FOLFOX or XELOX, oxaliplatin may need to be withdrawn, at least temporarily, to allow the neuropathy to resolve.
-During this time, maintenance chemotherapy with 5-FU and leucovorin or capecitabine alone may be substituted, or a different chemotherapy regimen (eg, FOLFIRI) could be considered.
-(See 'Second-line treatment of metastatic colorectal cancer' below.)
+●If a patient develops a severe neuropathy during treatment with FOLFOX or XELOX, oxaliplatin may need to be withdrawn, at least temporarily, to allow the neuropathy to resolve.
+During this time, maintenance chemotherapy with FU and leucovorin or capecitabine alone may be substituted, or a different chemotherapy regimen (eg, FOLFIRI) could be considered (see 'Second-line treatment of metastatic colorectal cancer' below).
 The risk associated with a complete break in chemotherapy in this setting is also addressed below.
 (See 'Can I take a break from chemotherapy?' below.)

 The optimal duration of treatment with FOLFIRI is not clear.
 Patients who initially take FOLFIRI usually require a change in treatment because of disease progression, rather than side effects.

 Can I take a break from chemotherapy? — As noted above, a temporary discontinuation of oxaliplatin could be considered after three to four months of FOLFOX or XELOX therapy if the colorectal cancer has responded to treatment, there are no cancer-related symptoms, and tumor growth is not interfering with the function of other organs (eg, liver failure, bowel obstruction).
 However, a full break in therapy is usually not recommended because of the possibility that survival may be shortened.
-In most cases, continuation of at least some chemotherapy with 5-FU and leucovorin will be advised.
+In most cases, continuation of at least some chemotherapy with FU and leucovorin (or capecitabine) with or without bevacizumab will be advised.

-If chemotherapy is stopped completely because of side effects or patient preference, close monitoring is recommended; this generally includes a CT scan every two months.
+If chemotherapy is stopped completely because of side effects or patient preference, close monitoring is recommended; this generally includes a computed tomography (CT) scan every two months.
 If the colorectal cancer begins to progress, chemotherapy is generally restarted as soon as possible.

 There is less information about the potential harm of a complete treatment break with FOLFIRI.
 At least one study suggested that intermittent, rather than continuous, chemotherapy did not adversely impact survival.

-Bevacizumab — Adding bevacizumab to FOLFOX, XELOX, or FOLFIRI significantly increases the likelihood that the tumor will respond and prolongs survival compared with treatment without bevacizumab.
+Adding targeted agents — Adding bevacizumab (brand name: Avastin) to FOLFOX, XELOX, or FOLFIRI significantly increases the likelihood that the tumor will respond and prolongs survival compared with treatment without bevacizumab.

-In most cases, bevacizumab is recommended as a component of the first-line treatment of metastatic colorectal cancer, along with FOLFIRI, FOLFOX, or XELOX.
+In many cases, bevacizumab is recommended as a component of the first-line treatment of metastatic colorectal cancer, along with FOLFIRI, FOLFOX, or XELOX.
 However, the benefits of adding bevacizumab to these chemotherapy regimens must be balanced against the potentially serious side effects that can occur with this drug (eg, bleeding, blood clots).
-(See 'Bevacizumab (Avastin)' above.)
+(See 'Targeted therapy' above.)

 Patients who cannot tolerate FOLFOX, XELOX, or FOLFIRI — If a person cannot tolerate an aggressive chemotherapy regimen like FOLFOX, XELOX, or FOLFIRI because of their age, physical condition, or other medical problems, there are a few options:

-- Another alternative is capecitabine alone, which is taken in pill form twice daily for 14 days, followed by a seven-day break.
+●Another alternative is capecitabine (with or without bevacizumab), which is taken in pill form twice daily for 14 days, followed by a seven-day break.
 Capecitabine is about as effective as is intravenous FU plus leucovorin.
+People who are on a regimen that contains capecitabine should probably not take proton pump inhibitors (PPIs, medications that decrease the stomach's production of acid and are used to treat acid reflux or other digestive problems).
+PPIs may affect how well capecitabine works.

-These regimens may be slightly less effective than FOLFOX or FOLFIRI, but they tend to be less toxic, and they do not require a central venous access catheter or home infusion pump.
+These regimens may be slightly less effective than FOLFOX or FOLFIRI, but they tend to be less toxic.

 SECOND-LINE TREATMENT OF METASTATIC COLORECTAL CANCER